rakeshch/CarND-Vehicle-Detection/README.md

 ![Screenshot](./output_images/final.JPG)

-Below is the result after combining the vehicle detection pipeline with lane detecion pipleline.
-Detailed workflow for Advanced lane finding can be found [here](https://github.com/rakeshch/Advance-Lane-Finding).
+Below is the final result after combining the vehicle detection pipeline with lane detecion pipleline.
+Detailed workflow for Advanced lane finding can be found [in my earlier project](https://github.com/rakeshch/Advance-Lane-Finding).

 ![Screenshot](./output_images/combined_all.JPG)